 You’ve got the truck, now you need the cover for the elements and for ultimate comfort; a real stove to cook your fresh catch, a real bed for a good night’s sleep and indoor plumbing.

 Being a full-time RVer, I am privy to the pros and cons of both the truck campers and travel trailer.

 I own a fifth wheel and previously owned a travel trailer.
 I am considering downsizing and eventually getting off the road.
-Truck campers are built for weekends and shorter trips whereas you can full-time in a travel trailer and take much longer trips.
+Truck campers are built for weekends and shorter trips (and better fuel economy) whereas you can full-time in a travel trailer and take much longer trips.

 Top Truck Camper and Travel Trailer Brands: